Relationship counselling in Limerick with Colette Linehan. Learn how counselling can support you by Creating Calm Counselling

 Worst Case Vs Realism: What is the worst thing that may happen if I attend the social event?
 Is this actually likely to happen in reality or am I just fearful that it may happen and could I cope?

-Perspective Shift: Am I projecting past worries and anxieties onto a future event what has not taken place at all yet?
+Perspective Shift: Am I projecting past worries and anxieties onto a future event which has not taken place at all yet?
 Am I engaging in Catastrophic thinking?
 What would I suggest or advise a friend to do given a similar set of circumstances?

 Behavioural Experiments, therefore, aim to put into practice the skills which have been learned in CBT sessions with the aim of utilising these skills as part of one’s everyday ritual when triggering thoughts are experienced.